-Living Wills (which were once also known, confusingly, as advance directives) are intended to allow individuals to specify the extent and nature of the medical treatment they would accept or reject should they lose capacity in the future.
+Living Wills are intended to allow individuals to specify the extent and nature of the medical treatment they would accept or reject should they lose capacity in the future.
 The term ‘living will’ can be confusing since these documents have no connection with ordinary wills and come into effect during a person’s lifetime, rather than on their death.

-A mentally capable adult has no right to demand a particular treatment, but has the right to refuse any medical treatment.
+A mentally capable adult has no right to demand a particular treatment, but has the right to refuse a medical treatment.

-In a leading case in the early 1990s the Court of Appeal decided that a refusal of treatment made in advance is legally binding provided:
+A patient’s written refusal of treatment made in advance is fully legally binding provided:

 b) a situation has arisen which was envisaged when the decision was made;